runtipi/runtipi-appstore/apps/ollama-nvidia/metadata/description.md

 # Ollama - Nvidia
-[Ollama](https://github.com/ollama/ollama) allows you to run open-source large language models, such as Llama 3 & , locally.
+[Ollama](https://github.com/ollama/ollama) allows you to run open-source large language models, such as Llama 3 & Mistral, locally.
 Ollama bundles model weights, configuration, and data into a single package, defined by a Modelfile.

 ---